Pippo Spano: Later assignments

 Pippo took part in the March 1414 initial proceedings of the Council of Constance, where the Emperor King charged him with guarding John XXIII - an assignment he did not fully accomplish, as the Antipope soon managed to flee.
 In 1415, the Count of Temesvár witnessed the rebel Jan Hus' execution in Konstanz.

 He fought the Turks again in 1417 in Wallachia, in 1418 around Belgrade, and in 1419 in Bosnia (where he agreed to a five-year truce); the King Emperor awarded him Severin, Mehadia and Orşova.
 He was called to Bohemia, where he dealt with the Hussite insurrection from 1420 (see Battle of Vítkov Hill), being severely beaten by Jan Žižka at Havlíčkův Brod (see Battle of Německý Brod), in January 1422.

 The rumor that Pippo had been killed in Bohemia led to an Ottoman attack in Wallachia against his ally Prince Dan II.
 Prompted by requests from Stefan Lazarević, he moved into Serbia and won a large-scale battle.
 In 1425 Scolari, Dan II and the Bulgarian prince Frujin Asen crossed the Danube and defeated the Ottomans near Vetren and captured Silistra.
-However, he suffered a stroke the next year and was carried to Lipova where he died.
+In 1426, he defeated the Turks in a pitched battle near Golubac.
+However, he suffered a stroke after the battle and was carried to Lippa (today Lipova, Romania) where he died.
 He was buried in Székesfehérvár, next to the tombs of the Hungarian kings, his funeral being attended by King Sigismund in person.